plurai-ai/intellagent/docs/custom_environment.md

 - The `@validator` decorator requires the table name as an argument.
 - The validator function is applied before new data is inserted into the database.

-For a complete example of validators in action, see the airline booking system validators at [examples/airline/input/validators/data_validators.py](examples/airline/input/validators/data_validators.py).
+For a complete example of validators in action, see the airline booking system validators at [airline chat-agent database validators python script](https://github.com/plurai-ai/chatbot_simulator/blob/main/examples/airline/input/validators/data_validators.py).
 This example includes validators for:
 - User ID validation (preventing duplicate users)
 - Flight ID validation (ensuring unique flight numbers)
 - Flight validation (verifying flight details in reservations)